ably/ably-java/README.md

 #### Use of authCallback

-Callback that provides either tokens, or signed token requests, in response to a request with given token params.
+Callback that provides either tokens (`TokenDetails`), or signed token requests (`TokenRequest`), in response to a request with given token params.

 ```java
 ClientOptions options = new ClientOptions();